Dudley70/compression-framework/docs/analysis/documentation-types-matrix.md

 - [ ] Can reconstruct understanding from compressed version

 **Testing Method**:
+1. **For LLM-only docs**:
-1. Load compressed version to LLM
+   - Load compressed version to LLM
-2. Ask LLM to answer key questions about the content
+   - Ask LLM to answer key questions about the content
-3. Compare answers to original version
+   - Compare answers to original version
-4. Verify no critical information lost
+   - Verify no critical information lost

+2. **For Hybrid-Technical docs**:
+   - Load to LLM (test machine readability)
+   - Have developer review (test human readability)
+   - Verify both audiences can extract needed information

+3. **For Hybrid-General docs**:
+   - Load to LLM (test machine readability)
+   - Have non-technical stakeholder review (test human readability)
+   - Verify comprehension without technical background

 ---